 - Cast: Bruce Willis, Radha Mitchell, Rosamund Pike

 |Domestic Box Office: $38,577,772||Overseas Box Office: $83,867,000|

-Surrogates was financed by Disney for $80 million and with the exception of the 5th Die Hard movie in 2013, this was the last big budget studio vehicle designed for Bruce Willis.
-The cranky actor would find his career topping days in studio pics in free fall over the next few years after choosing cheap paycheck projects.
 Surrogates would also mark the end of director Jonathan Mostow’s studio helming days, who previously was given the keys to the Terminator franchise for the third installment.
-And while we’re talking about declining careers, one week before Surrogates‘ release, Disney Studio Chairman Dick Cook was fired from his post, after not seeing eye to eye on running the studio the way the studio’s chief executive Bob Iger wanted and also the slate of films that were greenlit — including the expensive flop G-Force the month earlier.
+And while we’re talking about declining careers, one week before Surrogates‘ release, Disney Studio Chairman Dick Cook was fired from his post, after not seeing eye to eye on running the studio the way the studio’s chief executive Bob Iger wanted and also because of the slate of films that were greenlit — including the expensive flop G-Force the month earlier.

-Overseas, the picture fared a bit better for Disney with an $83.8 million cume, but it would not be enough to offset the poor US numbers.
-With a worldwide total of $122.4 million, the mouse house would see returned about $67.3 million after theaters take their percentage of the gross — which would neither cover the global P&A spend or any of the budget.
+Overseas, the picture fared a bit better for Disney with an $83.8 million cume, but it would not be enough to offset the poor stateside numbers.
+With a worldwide total of $122.4 million, the mouse house would see returned about $67.3 million after theaters take their percentage of the gross — which would cover neither the global P&A spend or any of the budget.